dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

     --request-timeout <ms>              timeout in ms for receiving A-ASSOCIATE-RQ, no timeout by
                                         default
-    --response-timeout <ms>             timeout in ms for receiving outstanding response messages, no
+    --response-timeout <ms>             timeout in ms for receiving other outstanding DIMSE RSPs than C-MOVE
-                                        timeout by default
+                                        or C-GET RSPs, no timeout by
+                                        default
     --retrieve-sop-classes <file|url>   file path or URL of list of accepted Retrieve SOP Classes,
                                         resource:retrieve-sop-classes.prop